ChaceN89/job-dashboard/README.md

 # Job Management Dashboard

-Job Management Dashboard helps users efficiently manage job data.
+This Job Management Dashboard helps users efficiently manage job data.
 It features a FastAPI backend with RESTful API endpoints and a Vue frontend styled with Tailwind CSS.
 The backend handles job data management, while the frontend provides an intuitive interface for interacting with the services.

 ## Deployment
 This site is deployed using Netlify and Render the website can be found [here](https://job-dashboard-chace.netlify.app/)

+A video demonstration can be found [here](https://youtu.be/IFc1O1aE8D0)

 ## Environment Variable Setup